Pam Hupp: Retrial and acquittal of Russ Faria

 In 2016, Schwartz filed a bar complaint against Askey; it was eventually dismissed by the Office of the Chief Disciplinary Counsel.
 In July 2016, Russ filed a civil rights lawsuit against Askey and three deputy sheriffs on the grounds that they had "fabricated evidence, ignored exonerating evidence and failed to investigate the other obvious suspect."
-KTVI found other dubious cases involving Mennemeyer.
+KTVI found other dubious cases involving Judge Mennemeyer.
 The following month, Askey and the sheriff's office issued a press release stating that they were cooperating with the United States Attorney for the Eastern District of Missouri in a review of the case.
 In 2017, Askey asked Lincoln County commissioners to conduct an independent investigation into her conduct; the investigation found no wrongdoing.
-In January 2017, Mennemeyer was suspended by the Supreme Court of Missouri for misconduct unrelated to the Faria case.
-In August 2018, both Mennemeyer and Askey (now Leah Wommack Chaney) were voted out of office, a result attributed to the mishandling of the Faria murder case.
-In September 2019, federal district judge John Andrew Ross dismissed Russ' suit against Chaney on the basis of prosecutorial immunity.
-In January 2018, attorneys acting for Russ deposed Hupp as part of his lawsuit against Lincoln County; she declined to answer 92 questions relating to the killing of his wife.
-In response to the refusal, Russ' attorneys sought a court order to force a response.
-In March 2020, Russ received a settlement in his civil rights case worth over $2,000,000.
+In January 2017, Judge Mennemeyer was suspended by the Supreme Court of Missouri for misconduct unrelated to the Faria case.
+She had also been overturned by higher courts on several occasions in her short career on the bench.
+In August 2018, both Mennemeyer and Askey (now Leah Wommack Chaney) were voted out of office, a result attributed, at least in part, to the mishandling of the Faria murder case.
+In September 2019, federal district judge John Andrew Ross dismissed Russ's suit against Chaney on the basis of prosecutorial immunity.
+In January 2018, attorneys acting for Russ deposed Hupp as part of his lawsuit against Lincoln County; she declined to answer 92 questions relating to the killing of Betsy Faria.
+In response to the refusal, Russ's attorneys sought a court order to force a response.
+In March 2020, Russ received a settlement in his civil rights case of $2,050,000.
 In June 2025, former sheriff's deputy Michael Merkel was charged with two counts of perjury for allegedly giving false testimony in Russ' trial.
+In January 2026, a hearing was held in which Merkel – represented by Leah Wommack Chaney – was accused of falsely testifying that crime scene photos failed to develop.